MicrosoftDocs/entra-docs/docs/identity/app-proxy/application-proxy-integrate-with-sharepoint-server-saml.md

 - Microsoft Entra application proxy ensures that authenticated traffic can reach your internal network and SharePoint.
 - Your users can access SharePoint sites as usual without using VPN.
-- You can control the access by user assignment on the Microsoft Entra application proxy level and you can increase the security with Microsoft Entra features like Conditional Access and Multi-Factor Authentication (MFA).
+- You can control the access by user assignment on the Microsoft Entra application proxy level and you can increase the security with Microsoft Entra features like Conditional Access and multifactor authentication (MFA).

 This process requires two Enterprise Applications.
 One is a SharePoint on-premises instance that you publish from the gallery to your list of managed SaaS apps.
 The second is an on-premises application (non-gallery application) you'll use to publish the first Enterprise Gallery Application.